lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/applyValidation.md

-Applies the validation constraints defined in the internal config, and returns true if they all pass, or returns the error message returned by the first failing constraint otherwise.
+Applies the defined validation constraints to the file which path is given, and returns true if they all pass, or returns the error message returned by the first failing constraint otherwise.